-UK manhunt on after 3 women found fatally wounded
+UK police find suspect after wife, daughters of BBC journalist killed

 Keir Starmer says scrapping UK’s Rwanda migrant deportation plan

-Police said the three women – aged 25, 28 and 61 – were found seriously wounded in a house in Bushey, northwest of London, on Tuesday evening.
-Police and ambulance crews tried to save them but they were pronounced dead at the scene.
+John Hunt is BBC radio’s main horse-racing commentator, his voice known to millions through his coverage of the world-famous Grand National and the Derby.

-One neighbour, who asked to remain anonymous, told the Watford Observer newspaper at about 7pm she heard a woman “screaming and then it was more shrill”.
+British media reported that he found the bodies early Tuesday evening after returning home from reporting at Lingfield Park racecourse, which is just south of London.

-Police did not say if the suspect, who is from London, is connected to the women.
-The man may still be armed with the weapon and the public was warned not to approach him.
+Police did not say if Clifford, who is from London, is connected to the women.

 Crossbows are legal in the United Kingdom and no licence is required to own one.